 “My grandfather, Van S. Bird, was a minister, scholar, and activist.
 He once said something that’s always stuck with me: ‘We must offer a world view, a sacred canopy of meaning, which provides hope for the hopeless, love for the unloved, and the possibility of justice in an unjust world.’”

-Kisha Bird is CLASP's director of youth policy and project director for the Campaign for Youth (CFY), a national coalition chaired by CLASP.
-Ms. Bird works to expand access to education, employment, and support services for disconnected and other vulnerable youth.
-She is an expert in federal policy for vulnerable youth and helps ensure national legislation (such as the Workforce Innovation and Opportunity Act) is fully implemented in communities nationwide and has maximum impact for poor and low-income youth and youth of color.
+Kisha Bird is CLASP's director of youth policy.
+Ms. Bird works to expand access to education, employment, and support services for low-income and opportunity youth.
+She is an expert in federal youth policy and helps ensure national legislation has maximum impact for youth of color.